pramsey/pramsey.github.io/_posts/2008-08-22-more-mapping-insights.md

 comments: True
 ---

 From [Andrew Turner](http://highearthorbit.com/visualizing-restaurant-searching/), the [Urban Spoon spatial-temporal map](http://www.urbanspoon.com/iphone/24hours) of restaurant seeking.
-Among the insights you can glean from this data presentation:<ul><li>People look for restaurants in cities full of people, not in the wilderness.</li><li>People don't look for restaurants when they are asleep.</li></ul>Perhaps a zoomed in view of San Francisco would be more interesting.
+Among the insights you can glean from this data presentation:

+* People look for restaurants in cities full of people, not in the wilderness.
+* People don't look for restaurants when they are asleep.

+Perhaps a zoomed in view of San Francisco would be more interesting.